 What Does NIST Stand For?

-This includes the development and publication of security compliance standards for the Federal Government and any organization who handles government data, which are mandated under the Federal Information Security Management Act (FISMA) and other regulations.
+This includes the development and publication of security compliance standards for the Federal Government and any organization who handles government data, which standards are mandated under the Federal Information Security Management Act (FISMA) and other regulations.

 Most government contractors are already familiar with the need to comply with NIST SP 800-171 should they want to continue selling into the Federal Government.

 But for those unfamiliar with NIST, let's start by taking a look at what NIST compliance actually means.

 Companies that provide products and services to the federal government need to meet certain security mandates set by NIST.
 Specifically, NIST Special Publication 800-53 and NIST Special Publication 800-171 are two common mandates with which companies working within the federal supply chain may need to comply.